-- 3. Select the baseline that you want to test.
-Click OK. - 4.
-If you want to change the foundation baseline of another component, select it from the Configuration tab, and repeat the process.
-When you are finished, click OK to dismiss the property sheet.
+- 4. Select the baseline that you want to test, and click OK.
+If you need to test the baseline of another component, select it in the first Change Baseline dialog box and repeat the process.
+When you are finished, click OK in the first Change Baseline dialog box. - 5.
+In the Create a Development Stream dialog box, be sure that the Prompt me to create a View for this stream check box is selected.
+Click OK.